 Smolt Year (SY), January-July of the year of the cohort’s smolt outmigration

 Coho Freshwater Life Periods overlap, e.g., the fall pulse flows in water year i take place during one cohort’s Brood Year, and the same fall flows occur during the end of the Rearing Year for the cohort born in water year i-1.
-In some rare cases, flow metrics may fall outside their designated subperiods (e.g., the extreme dry water year of 2014, in which the “fall reconnection” of flows in Brood Year 2013 did not occur until February of the cohort’s Rearing Year), but they will be nevertheless be referred to by these designations for consistency.
+In some rare cases, flow metrics may fall outside their designated subperiods (e.g., the extreme dry water year of 2014, in which the “fall reconnection” of flows in Brood Year 2013 did not occur until February of the cohort’s Rearing Year).
+Nonetheless, for consistency, even a January or February reconnection date will be referred to by the previous fall year designation.

-To build empirical relationships between hydrology and biology, we tabulated the flow metrics by Brood Year of the affected cohort (Supplemental Table 1).
-In each record (or row) of this table, multiple “fish outcome” observations are assigned to each brood year, including number of Chinook and coho spawners observed and the estimated number of smolt observed at the end of their CFLP.
-Hydrologic metrics are assigned to each Brood Year in terms of which flow metrics affected the salmon cohort as eggs, as rearing juveniles, and as yearlings/outmigrating smolt.
+To build empirical relationships between hydrology and biology, ecological response variables were indexed by Brood Year of the affected cohort and hydrologic metrics tabulated accordingly (Supplemental Table 1).
+For example, the value for fall reconnection timing (100 cfs flow threshold) in fall of 2011 was assigned to the column “BY_recon_100” for the Brood Year 2011 cohort.
+The same value was assigned to the column “RY_recon_100” for the Brood Year 2010, which experienced fall 2011 as rearing juveniles.

+Each brood year is associated with multiple ecological response variable, i..e., “fish outcome” observation types, including number of Chinook and coho spawners observed and the estimated number of smolt observed at the end of their CFLP.
+Data were available and compiled for brood years 2004 through 2019.

-3.2.2 Data alignment - Chinook
+3.3.2 Data alignment - Chinook